Uberi/Arduino-HardwareBLESerial/README.md

 Quickstart
 ----------

-**NOTE:** HardwareBLESerial is not yet in the Arduino Library Manager - I'm currently working on getting it included.
-For now, install via ZIP file!

 Search for "HardwareBLESerial" in the Arduino Library Manager, and install it.
 Now you can try a quick example sketch:

 ```cpp